 A written decision by the Part D QIC that sets forth the prescription drug reconsideration determination.
 The reconsideration is mailed or faxed to the enrollee, his/her treating prescriber, and/or the enrollee's appointed representative, as applicable, and faxed to the Part D plan.
 The reconsideration letter identifies the issue in dispute and the applicable CMS rules and/or CMS and plan policies, and sets forth the reasons for the QIC's decision.
 If the reconsideration is unfavorable or partially favorable, the letter informs the enrollee of his or her right to an ALJ hearing if the amount in controversy requirement is met, and describes the procedures for filing for ALJ review.
-For expedited appeals, the reconsideration may be verbally communicated to the enrollee, the treating prescriber, or the enrollee's authorized representative by a phone call, and the written notice is mailed or faxed to the appropriate parties within three calendar days of the call.
-The written notice is also faxed to the Part D plan.
+For expedited appeals, the reconsideration may be verbally communicated to the enrollee, the treating prescriber, or the enrollee's authorized representative by a phone call, and the written notice is mailed or faxed to the Part D plan.
 For appeals filed by a treating physician or prescriber, the QIC will send written notice to the prescriber and send a copy to the enrollee